All communicators must understand the power and responsibility that comes with our role as storytellers and gatekeepers of information.

 merely proficient — communicator.
 New here?
 This blog can get you started.

 On May 30, 2020, the Minneapolis Police Department issued a press release stating a “suspect” died after experiencing “medical distress” during a “police interaction”.
-That person was George Floyd, and that press release should make all communicators consider how our organization-first thinking means we justify only telling our organization’s preferred narrative.
+That person was George Floyd, and that press release should make all communicators consider how organization-first thinking can justify only telling our preferred narrative.

 Nonprofit communicators touch all parts of an organization but, often, own no specific part.
 That means we care about some things that seem weird to others, but matter a lot to us.

 People of color and individuals from traditionally marginalized populations have seen images of themselves or people like them misused over and over again.
 Communicators must rethink how we think of photography.